Gairdner High School Symposium

 The Gairdner High School Symposium is a half-day event held each fall that gives secondary students and teachers the opportunity to hear from Gairdner

 award-winning scientists and health science experts, and attend a behind-the-scenes tour of BC Children's Hospital's research facilities.
 This event is hosted in conjunction with the Center for Molecular Medicine and Therapeutics (CMMT).

-The next International Gairdner Symposium is scheduled for Monday, October 23 from 9:00 am to 1:00 pm at BC Children's Hospital Research Institute.
+The next International Gairdner Symposium is scheduled for October 2018 from 8:30 am to 1:00 pm at the BC Children's Hospital Research Institute.